absolutelyrelative/MD5Er/README.md

 compare.sh : Main script file: launch eval_launcher -> eval, move duplicates.
 eval_launcher.sh : Find files & execute md5 evaluation script.
 eval.sh : Execute md5 evaluation script, used by eval_launcher.sh.

-# Known issues
-Tested on PopOS.
-Because the openssl command does not permit (at least on my machine) to format the output and thus not be subject to folder naming shenanigans, having folders or files with "=" in them will probably break the script.
-You can modify this behaviour, but be warned that any character you change will have to not be present in the input file/folders.